vireshsolanki/dockerizechatbot/README.md

 It will install every dependencies for you to run this program in your system.

 To pull and run my docker image use
--docker pull vireshsolanki/myimages:latest
+ - docker pull vireshsolanki/myimages:latest
--docker --name mychatbot -p 8501:8501 myimages:latest
+ - docker --name mychatbot -p 8501:8501 myimages:latest